loosewheel/lwscratch/readme.txt

 		Destroys (gone forever) one of the given inventory items in the robot's storage, if it contains one.

+	If followed by a text or variable item
+		Destroys (gone forever) one of the inventory items named in the text or variable's value in the robot's storage, if it contains one.

 	If followed by a blank space
 		Destroys (gone forever) everything in the robot's storage.

 Craft
-	Followed by an inventory item.
+	If followed by an inventory item
 		Crafts the given inventory item.
 The materials for the craft must be in the robot's storage.

+	If followed by a text or variable item
+		Crafts the inventory item named in the text or variable's value.
+		The materials for the craft must be in the robot's storage.

 Wait
-	Followed by a number item.
+	Followed by a number or variable item.
 Pauses the robot's program by the number value in tenths of a second (10 = 1 second pause).

 Stop
 	Stops the robot's program.

+Variable assign
+	If followed by a name
+		Assigns the node name in the given direction to this variable.

+	If followed by a number, text or variable
+		Assigns the value in the following number, text or variable to this variable.

+	If followed by inventory item
+		Assigns the name of the inventory item to this variable.

+	*The variable must be named.

+Variable plus
+	If followed by a name
+		Adds the node name in the given direction to the end of this variable's current value.

+	If followed by a number, text or variable
+		If either of the values are text, adds the following value to the end of this variable's current value.
+Otherwise adds, as numbers, the two values and assigns the result to this variable.

+	*The variable must be named.

+Variable minus
+	Followed by a number or variable.
+Subtracts the following value from this variables value and assigns the result to this variable.

+	*The variable must be named.

+Variable multiply
+	Followed by a number or variable.
+Multiplies the following value with this variables value and assigns the result to this variable.

+	*The variable must be named.

+Variable divide
+	Followed by a number or variable.
+Divides this variables value by the following value and assigns the result to this variable.

+	*The variable must be named.

 Sheet actions: